Petr-Byv/Brush_MNIST/README.md

 <!--- ![](https://github.com/Petr-Byv/Video_MNIST/blob/main/src/gifs/moviesl6.gif "43 sample") --->

-This is an implementation of the MovingMnist dataset - a simulated dataset of moving Mnist digits for testing deep video models.
+This is an implementation of the BrushMNIST dataset - a simulated dataset of moving Mnist digits for testing deep video models.

 Provided the code for samples generarions.